ricetj/lighthouse-backstage/documentation/techdocs/docs/index.md

 # Introduction to TechDocs

+TechDocs is Spotify’s homegrown docs-like-code solution built directly into Backstage.
+This means engineers write their documentation in Markdown files which live together with their code.

-This is an introduction to our TechDocs implementation and how to build documentation for Backstage.
-You can find documentation on the underlying architecture of TechDocs [here](https://backstage.io/docs/features/techdocs/techdocs-overview).
+This is an introduction to our TechDocs implementation and how to build documentation components for Backstage.
+You can find information on the underlying architecture of TechDocs [here](https://backstage.io/docs/features/techdocs/architecture).

-## Setting up documentation
+## Overview

+TechDocs are generated from markdown files using